Capitol riot panel blames Trump for 1/6 'attempted coup'

 In another, the former president's daughter, Ivanka Trump, testified to the committee that she respected Barr's view that there was no election fraud.
 “I accepted what he said.”

 Others showed leaders of the extremist Oath Keepers and Proud Boys preparing to storm the Capitol to stand up for Trump.
-Testifying in person was one of the offices, Caroline Edwards, who suffered serious injuries as she battled the mob that pushed into the Capitol.
+One rioter after another told the committee they came to the Capitol because Trump asked them to.

 "President Trump summoned a violent mob," said Rep. Liz Cheney, R-Wyo., the panel's vice chair who took the lead for much of the hearing.
 "When a president fails to take the steps necessary to preserve our union — or worse, causes a constitutional crisis — we're in a moment of maximum danger for our republic."

-There was an audible gasp in the hearing room, when Cheney read an account that said when Trump was told the Capitol mob was chanting for Vice President Mike Pence to be hanged, Trump responded that maybe they were right, that he “deserves it.”
+There was an audible gasp in the hearing room when Cheney read an account that said when Trump was told the Capitol mob was chanting for Vice President Mike Pence to be hanged for refusing to block the election results.
+Trump responded that maybe they were right, that he “deserves it.”

-Trump was angry that Pence, presiding in the House chamber, refused his order to reject the certification of Biden's victory.
+At another point it was disclosed that Rep. Scott Perry, R-Pa., a leader of efforts to object to the election results, had sought a pardon from Trump, which would protect him from prosecution.

+When asked about the White House lawyers threatening to resign over what was happening in the administration, Trump’s son-in-law Jared Kushner scoffed they were “whining.”

 Police officers who had fought off the mob consoled one another as they sat in the committee room reliving the violence they faced on Jan.
 6. Officer Harry Dunn teared up as bodycam footage showed rioters bludgeoning his colleagues with flagpoles and baseball bats.